dgwynne/wslv/README.md

 While it is possible to run a desktop environment and browser in kios mode to provide a user interface, integrating with the devices directly allows for precise (and remote) control of functionality like suspending and resuming the display.
+It should also be portable to resource constrained systems that would not be able to support a full browser environment.

 Also, I'm an idiot and make up work for myself.